Sabotage at the General Post Office in Zagreb: Explosion

-At seven in the morning everything was prepared for the explosion.
-At eight in the morning Čuljat, Markon, Galjer and other participants in the organization of sabotage that had to be compromised, went by train to Karlovac to switch to Kordun and then go to the Yugoslav Partisans.
+At 7 a.m. everything was prepared for the explosion.
+At 8 a.m., Čuljat, Markon, Galjer and other saboteurs went by train to Karlovac and changed trains for Kordun, where they joined the Yugoslav Partisans.

-On Sunday at 12.30 a.m. in the apartment of Professor Olga Milčinović, Nikola Rupčić which given the task from Anton Biber, - raised the phone, dialed preferred number and with that activated the detonation.

-Two muffled explosions were heard, all glass in the main post office building was broken, and through the window flew out a large quantity of office paper and all kinds of documents.
+On Sunday at 12.30 p.m. in the apartment of Professor Olga Milčinović, Nikola Rupčić, who had been given the task by Anton Biber, picked up the phone, and dialed the required number to activate the detonation.
+Two muffled explosions were heard, all the glass in the main post office building was broken, and through the windows flew out a large quantity of office paper and all kinds of documents.

 After the explosion a lot of police officers ran into the building, in order to prevent a possible second explosion.
 They issued a command to disconnect all of the building from electrical power, even from the reserve power battery pack.
 In this way they caused another explosion.
-Due to an error during installation, one of the seven explosive devices did not explode.
+However due to an error during installation, one of the seven explosive devices did not explode.

-Sabotage caused heavy damage to the telephone facilities at the General Post Office in Zagreb, and several-hour interruption of telephone communications with Vienna, Berlin, Belgrade, Odessa and Sofia.
-Telephone facilities were repaired in almost seven months.
-On the site, police clerk was killed, while the five agents of the Ustasha, two German soldiers and one German officer were wounded.
-None of the postal officials and civilian persons were injured.
+The sabotage caused heavy damage to the telephone facilities at the General Post Office in Zagreb, and telephone communications with Vienna, Berlin, Belgrade, Odessa and Sofia were interrupted for several hours.
+The telephone facilities were repaired in almost seven months.
+On the site, a police clerk was killed, while the five agents of the Ustašha, two German soldiers and one German officer were wounded.
+None of the postal officials and civilians were injured.

 Aftermath

 Stone memorial of the event stands at the entrance into the General Post Office building.
 (Embossed letters are hardly visible; picture taken in 2012.)

-The next day, the Ustaša daily news paper Hrvatski narod printed an official notice about the event at the General Post Office: "On 14 September this year at a time between 12:30-13 hours, four bombs exploded in the main post building in the department of telegrams and telephone.
+The next day, the Ustaša daily newspaper Hrvatski narod printed an official notice about the event at the General Post Office: "On 14 September this year at a time between 12:30-13 hours, four bombs exploded in the main post building in the department of telegrams and telephone.
 Eight people are injured, on this occasion, including two German soldiers and one officer and several policemen.
 Police clerk Škunca died of their wounds..."

-On Wednesday 17 September a warrant was issued for the perpetrators of this action, Josip Čuljat, Slavko Markon, Vilim Galjer and Nada Galjer and printed in the form of large posters in several hundred thousand copies, which were deployed in all public places in Independent State of Croatia.
+On Wednesday 17 September a warrant was issued for the perpetrators of this action, Josip Čuljat, Slavko Markon, Vilim Galjer and Nada Galjer and printed in the form of large posters in several hundred thousand copies, which were deployed in all public places in the Independent State of Croatia.

 After the war, film director Ivo Lukas made a film about this event in 1961 entitled Diverzija na telefonsku centralu (Diversion to a telephone switchboard).
 An episode of the 1981 TV series Nepokoreni grad, titled "72 - 96", is also based on the event.